Pattern Cross-Examination Questions for Sexual Assault Cases

 About the Authors:

-Michael WaddingtonMichael Waddington is a criminal defense lawyer who has successfully defended cases in military courtrooms around the world, including Japan, South Korea, Germany, Iraq, Bahrain, Italy, England, and across the United States.
+Michael Waddington is a criminal defense lawyer who has successfully defended cases in military courtrooms worldwide, including Japan, South Korea, Germany, Iraq, Bahrain, Italy, England, and across the United States.
 He has been involved in some of the highest-profile court-martial cases, from the “War on Terror” to the “War on Sex Assault”.
 He has also been reported on and quoted by hundreds of major media sources worldwide.

 Additionally, Mr. Waddington is the best-selling author of The Art of Trial Warfare: Winning at Trial Using Sun Tzu’s The Art of War.
 He has provided consultation services to CNN, “60 Minutes”, ABC’s “Nightline”, the BBC, CBS, and the Golden Globe-winning TV series, “The Good Wife”.
 He appeared in a major CNN documentary, 2009ʼs “Killings at the Canal”, and some of his cases have been the subject of books and movies.
 These include the Academy Award-winning documentary “Taxi to the Dark Side” and the 2013 documentary “The Kill Team”.
 Since 2013, Mr. Waddington has been an annual contributor to the American Bar Associationʼs publication, “The State of Criminal Justice”.
 He is also a fellow of the American Board of Criminal Lawyers (ABCL).

-Alexandra Gonzales WaddingtonAlexandra González-Waddington is a founding partner of the González & Waddington Law Firm and a Georgia registered mediator.
+Alexandra González-Waddington is a founding partner of the González & Waddington Law Firm and a Georgia registered mediator.
 She has represented and defended hundreds of defendants charged with sexual crimes and has worked on some of the most notorious war crime cases stemming from the Iraq and Afghanistan wars.

 Alexandra is a former Assistant Public Defender in the State of Georgia and has worked on various types of cases.
 These include rapes, larcenies, and white collar crimes.
-She graduated from Temple Beasley School of Law in Philadelphia, PA, where she successfully completed Templeʼs nationally ranked Integrated Trial Advocacy Program.
+She graduated from Temple Beasley School of Law in Philadelphia, PA, where she completed Templeʼs nationally ranked Integrated Trial Advocacy Program.

-In 2015 and 2016, she wrote chapters in the American Bar Association (ABA) books, “The State of Criminal Justice.”
-This annual publication examines major issues, trends and significant changes in the criminal justice system.
+In 2015 and 2016, she wrote chapters in the American Bar Association (ABA) book The State of Criminal Justice.
+This annual publication examines major issues, trends, and significant changes in the criminal justice system.
 It is also one of the cornerstones of the ABAʼs Criminal Justice Sectionʼs work.
-This publication serves as an invaluable resource for policy-makers, academics, and students of the criminal justice system.
+This publication serves as an invaluable resource for policy-makers, academics, and criminal justice system students.